strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

-* Added pid number in welcome message
+* Added the pid number in the welcome message
-* Watch twig files
+* Watch Twig files
 * Watch translations files
 * Transfered the ConfigDirectory constant in the config structure
 * Compute the time it takes to get the files list